2001 Red Lion machete attack: Victims

 The majority of the injured children had minor injuries and were treated at area hospitals.
 One child had her arm broken, while another had her ponytail cut off.
 All three of the adult victims were female and brought to Memorial Hospital in York, Pennsylvania, where a teacher and the principal required surgery for arm and hand injuries.
 Their conditions were not life-threatening.

 Perpetrator

 William Michael Stankewicz, known as Mike Stankewicz, was a former resident of York County and employed as a history teacher in Baltimore.

 Stankewicz said he attacked the victims because he was angry about the failure of his marriage six years earlier.
-His fourth wife, Larisa Montgomery, a Russian-born mail-order bride from Kazakhstan, had divorced him, remarried, and alleged that he had molested his stepdaughters when they were around nine and thirteen years old.
+His fourth wife, Larisa Prokuda Montgomery, a Russian-born mail-order bride from Kazakhstan, had divorced him, remarried, and alleged that he had molested his stepdaughters when they were around nine and thirteen years old.
 In 1996, after unsuccessfully demanding the deportation of Montgomery and her daughters, Stankewicz sent death letter threats to Montgomery, her lawyer, and a member of congress, for which he spent 2 years in federal prison.
 He had been living with his mother Josie Pavone in Johnson City, Tennessee, at the time of the attack.

+Both of Stankewicz's former stepdaughters had previously attended North Hopewell-Winterstown, which he targeted after failing to find their new address.